 Independent judiciary

-Corrupt officeholders are supposed to be prosecuted according to Polish laws.
-Politicians who misuse their public mandate or office can be accused at the State Tribunal.
-Members of parliament have been obliged to publish their income on the website of the parliament since November 2001.
-They are also required to disclose any benefits that they or their spouses receive in a public register of interests kept by the speakers of the Sejm and Senate.
+Corrupt officeholders are subject to prosecution under Polish law.
+Politicians who misuse their public mandate or office can be brought before the State Tribunal.
+Since November 2001, members of parliament have been required to publish their income on the parliament’s website.
+They also must disclose any benefits they or their spouses receive in a public register of interests maintained by the speakers of the Sejm and Senate.

 Prosecution of office abuse